miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 / - float division (5/2=2.5)
 // - int division (5//2=2)
-2) local vs global declaration
+2) local vs global declaration local declaration - defined in a function - it exists only inside it

 3) initialisation
 4) functions that return multiple values; void vs return functions; returning an array functions
 5) printing